stephencrowell/lungair-fhir-server/README.md

 ## Limitations

 This tool only works with only two out of the [many types of FHIR resources](https://www.hl7.org/fhir/resourcelist.html): Patients and Observations.
 Extending this tool to work with other types of FHIR resources requires a more involved development effort, as well as getting friendly with the FHIR documentation.

+## References

+Johnson, A., Pollard, T., & Mark, R. (2016).
+MIMIC-III Clinical Database (version 1.4).
+PhysioNet. https://doi.org/10.13026/C2XW26.

+## Acknowledgements

+This work was supported by the National Institutes of Health under Award Number R42HL145669.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.